Spare part: Repairable

 A rotable pool is a pool of repairable spare parts inventory set aside to allow for multiple repairs to be accomplished simultaneously, which can be used to minimize stockout conditions for repairable items.

 Consumable

 Art design from recycled spare parts (South Africa).

 Parts that are not repairable are considered consumable parts.
-Consumable parts are usually scrapped, or "condemned", when they are found to have failed.
+Consumable parts are usually scrapped, or "decommissioned", when they are found to have failed.
 Since no attempt at repair is made, for a fixed mean time between failures (MTBF), replacement rates for consumption of consumables are higher than an equivalent item treated as a repairable part.
-Therefore, consumables tend to be lower-cost items.
 One example is in heavy machinery such as brake oils, hydraulic fluids, and belts.

 Because consumables are lower cost and higher volume, economies of scale can be found by ordering in large lot sizes, a so-called economic order quantity.

 Commercial classification

 From a commercial perspective, spare parts can be classified into three main types:

 OEM (original equipment manufacturer) parts: These parts are produced by the same manufacturer that made the original equipment.

 Aftermarket parts: These are replacement parts made by companies other than the original manufacturer.
 They can serve as cost-effective substitutes for OEM parts.

 Used or second-hand parts: These can be either OEM or aftermarket parts that have been refurbished and resold at a lower price.